 It is a pleasant stroll around the open courtyard with a camellia garden where several large sculptures and sarcophagi found in the Campania region are on display.

 The Egyptian and Epigraphic collections are in the basement of the museum and often overlooked.
 Although the museum has with 2,500 objects one of the largest Egyptian collections in Italy, these works have a hard time competing with the rest of the museum.

-However, the couple of rooms are absolutely worth a stroll through and visitors with more time, and energy, will be rewarded by some very high quality items and not only mummies and sarcophagi.
+However, the couple of rooms are absolutely worth a stroll through.
+Visitors with time, and energy, for these rooms are rewarded by some very high-quality items and not only mummies and sarcophagi.